Rodmatronic/CatK/README.md

 - clang 14+ with support for i686-pc-none-elf (so, most installs)
 - LLVM lld (or GNU ld, if you set it manually)
 - grub-mkrescue (This usually comes with GRUB) and xorriso
+  - if you don't want to make an ISO, or you don't have grub, see below about skipping these
 - the NASM assembler
 - GNU make